 Bruce C. Bruckmann has been a Director of the Company since its formation in September 2005.
 He had served as a Director of H&E LLC from its formation in June 2002 until its merger with and into the Company in February 2006.
 Mr. Bruckmann had served as a director of both of the Company's predecessor companies, Head & Engquist and ICM.
 Mr. Bruckmann is a founder and has been a Managing Director of Bruckmann, Rosser, Sherrill & Co., Inc. since its formation in 1995.
 He served as an officer of Citicorp Venture Capital Ltd. from 1983 through 1994.
 Prior to joining Citicorp Venture Capital, Mr. Bruckmann was an associate at the New York law firm of Patterson, Belknap, Webb & Tyler.
 Mr. Bruckmann served as a director of MWI Veterinary Supply, Inc. from 2002 to February 2015 and as a director of TownSports International, Inc. from 1996 to April 2015.
-Mr. Bruckmann has served as a director of Mohawk Industries, Inc. since 2004.
+Mr. Bruckmann has served as a director of Mohawk Industries, Inc. since 1992 and a director of Heritage-Crystal Clean, Inc. since 2004.
 Mr. Bruckmann also currently serves as a director of three private companies.